gigascience/gigadb-website/docs/SETUP_CI_CD_PIPELINE.md

 The environment is associated upon creation to each variable as one of its attributes.

->**Note:** there is no connection between the environment of variables and the deployment environments listed in previous section.
 >By convention the `staging` and `live` environments for variables are associated with the `staging` and `live` deployments respectively.
 >(i.e: a staging variable is only to be used on staging deployment environment,
 >and a live variable is to be used only on live deployment environment).